-Today’s spending: Pretty darn close to zero.
-Today’s enjoyment: Complete.
+Today’s spending: Almost zero.
+Enjoyment: Complete.

 Welcome to the latest edition of Reader’s Ask.
 Today I’m featuring two questions: one from a reader who is debating whether or not to attend grad school, and the other from someone who has a logistical question about travel and money.

 I’m 24 years old.
 I have a marketing job making about $40k per year (before taxes), half of which I live on, the other half goes into a savings account, which I use for my student loan payment and my Roth IRA contribution.
 I have about $18k in student loan debt.
 I have about $15k saved in a Roth IRA, and a few thousand in a 401k plan.
 I’m happy with what I’ve been able to accomplish so far, but I want to do more.